TusteeMazumdar/TusteeMazumdar.github.io/_pages/about.md

 ---
-layout: single
+permalink: /
+title: "Academic Pages is a ready-to-fork GitHub Pages template..."
 author_profile: true
-title: ""
-permalink: /
+redirect_from:
+  - /about/
+  - /about.html
 ---